 # Post-Publish Adoption Proof

 Use this runbook after an npm release and before describing that release as adopted successfully.
-It tests public npm artifacts, exact Brownfield commits, a current greenfield generator, host builds, and host-source integrity.
+It tests exact public npm artifacts, pinned Brownfield commits, a current Greenfield generator, host builds, governed-change contracts, and host-source integrity.
+For Decantr 3.9, this public replay supplements the pre-publish packed-artifact and release-evidence gates; it does not retroactively create human finding qualification.

 ## Rules